vaughany/moodle-block_enrolment_key_generator/readme.md

     Letter-letter-number-number: JO40-XP88-DC79
     Letter-letter-letter-number-number-number: FKG397-NEB349-KTO440

-The internal gubbins to force this format is in place and simple enough to edit, so if you needed a format such as `llnll` it's easy to create (file an issue!).
+The internal gubbins to force this format is in place and simple enough to edit, so if you needed a format such as `llnll` it's easy to create ([raise an issue!](https://github.com/vaughany/moodle-courseawards/issues)).

 We can use parts of a randomly generated [_SHA-1 hash_](http://en.wikipedia.org/wiki/SHA-1) (maximum of 40 characters), change the separator again and force lowercase too: